bbepis/XUnity.AutoTranslator/README.md

     /// <summary>
     /// Gets the loaded assets.
 Override individual indices to change the asset reference that will be loaded.
+    ///
+    /// Consider using this if the load type is 'LoadByType' and you subscribed with 'OneCallbackPerLoadCall'.
     /// </summary>
     public UnityEngine.Object[] Assets { get; set; }